-- Verify that the code is sound and clean. - Run the highest level of selftests (see make). - Verify that code works to its purpose. - Make sure the commits organization is proper (i.e. code is well organized in atomic commits, there's no extra/unwanted commits, ...). - Provide an in-line feedback with explicit questions and/or requests of improvements. - Provide a general feedback in the review message, being explicit about what's expected for the next Pull Request version, if that's the case.
+- Verify that the code is sound and clean. - Run the highest level of selftests per each new commit in the merge.
+The contrib/scripts/ avocado-check-pr.sh contrib script should simplify this step. - Verify that code works to its purpose. - Make sure the commits organization is proper (i.e. code is well organized in atomic commits, there's no extra/unwanted commits, ...). - Provide an in-line feedback with explicit questions and/or requests of improvements. - Provide a general feedback in the review message, being explicit about what's expected for the next Pull Request version, if that's the case.